mobilecoinofficial/full-service/docs/wallet/wallet-status/get_wallet_status.md

 ---
 description: Get the current status of a wallet.
+Note that pmob calculations do not include view-only-accounts
 ---

 # Get Wallet Status